 Overnight will be at Shahpura Bagh.

-njoy breakfast and leave for NIMAJ.
-(Chhatra Sagar).
+Enjoy breakfast and leave for NIMAJ.
+(Chattra Sagar).

 The fort of Nimaj was built in 1733 by the valiant ruler – Thakur Jagram Singh.
 Situated in the heart of the town, it is a massive structure built in traditional Rajput style with courtyards and separate wings for men & women.
 The little township is surrounded by places of historical interest, like the 9th century temple Magar Mandi, 3 Kms away.
 Visit nearby villages to see local craftsmen at work & a little further see blackbucks, blue bulls etc.

 Lakes in the desert region are a rarity having their own charm.
 Chhatra Sagar, 4 Kms from the fort is a beautiful water body nestled between two hillocks.
 Built as a summer retreat, the lush green lawn, flowering trees and clear waters are like an oasis in the otherwise dry region.
 Boating and angling is possible.
 It is surrounded by lush green fields and vast grazing pastures.
 Chhatra Sagar, a hundred-year old reservoir with a periphery of about 10 kilometers, is an ideal destination for nature lovers and a perfect getaway from the chaotic city life.

 As a hunting preserve of the Nimaj Estate, Chhatra Sagar has witnessed many exciting shikar camps and leisure parties.
 Today, the campsite, situated on the dam, offers breathtaking views of the sunrise, sunset and the Aravalli ranges on the horizon.
 The old shooting box - Aodhi has been put to good use as it provides a closer view of the water fowl and birds of prey.